Horse Transportation Safety Act

 The Solution

-Several states have passed legislation banning the transport of horses in double-deck trailers, but there is currently no federal prohibition so this inhumane practice continues.
-The Horse Transportation Safety Act amends Title 49 of the US Code to prohibit the transportation of horses in interstate commerce in a motor vehicle containing two or more levels stacked on top of one another.
+Several states have banned the transport of horses in double-deck trailers, but no federal prohibition currently exists, so this inhumane and unsafe practice remains legal throughout most the United States.
+The Horse Transportation Safety Act has twice passed the full House of Representatives in transportation and infrastructure packages, signaling the overwhelming support that exists to prohibit the transportation of horses in interstate commerce in a motor vehicle containing two or more levels stacked on top of one another.